-After you’ve been told you have mesothelioma or if you’ve been told it’s a possible diagnosis, you need to educate yourself about your options and your illness.
+After you’ve been diagnosed with mesothelioma or if you’ve been told it’s a possible diagnosis, you need to educate yourself about your options and your illness.
 You have two major aspects of your illness to consider.
 First is how to treat your illness and second is whether to pursue legal recourse against whoever is responsible for your mesothelioma.
 This illness requires extensive treatment that can be expensive and pursuing a compensation claim can help you afford medical expenses.

-Explore the resources below to learn more about your symptoms, the diagnostics process, treatment options and what you and your family can expect as your illness progresses.
+Explore the resources below to learn more about mesothelioma symptoms, the process when diagnosed with mesothelioma, treatment options and what you and your family can expect as your illness progresses.
 This information has been prepared for you so you can understand how mesothelioma is caused, how it develops and progresses – all in straightforward terms and language without any complicated medical jargon.
-Take the time to explore these materials so you will be able to ask your doctors the right questions and make informed treatment choices.
+Take the time to explore these materials so you will be able to ask your doctors the right questions and make informed treatment choices once diagnosed with mesothelioma.